dillonkearns/elm-pages-3-alpha-starter/README.md

 Check out [the 3.0 Package Docs](https://elm-doc-preview.netlify.app/?repo=dillonkearns%2Felm-pages&version=serverless-latest).
 The 3.0 docs are still a work in progress.
 As part of the final release, I will be going through and filling in documentation and updating missing docs.
 Feel free to make a pull request to update or add docs, or share feedback on the APIs and naming.

 You can also use `npx elm-pages docs` from your project to view the documentation for the `RouteBuilder` module.

+## Running `elm-pages codegen` command

+- `npm install`
+- `npx elm-pages gen` - we need to make sure we've generated our local project files using elm-pages
+- `npx elm-doc-preview --output docs.json` - `elm-codegen` needs a docs.json file for the local modules listed in our `elm-application.json`.
+You can add more modules there, just be sure you add doc comments as needed.
+Running `npx elm-doc-preview` is a fast way to iterate on that with feedback in a browser window
+- `npx elm-codegen install` - this is what `elm-codegen` uses to build stubs to help us write our code generator (check out the `codegen/Gen` folder after running this command)
+- `npx elm-pages codegen Cli User.Id_` - now you can try out the generator!
+And you can tweak it, or even define new generator modules in the `codegen/` folder!